PlumyGames/mgpp/docs/index.md

 If you face any issue with mgpp, please contact us on [Issue Report](https://github.com/PlumyGame/mgpp/issues) page.

-Join our [Discord server](https://discord.gg/3Hrep3WtUz) to send us feedback immediately.
+Join our [Discord server](https://discord.gg/3Hrep3WtUz) to send us feedback or get help immediately.

 Welcome to contribute mgpp!